Some implications between Grothendieck's anabelian conjectures

 If $k'/k$ is a finite extension of fields, the Weil restriction along $k'/k$ is the right adjoint to the functor of base change along $\spec k'\to \spec k$.
 More concretely, if $X$ is a fibered category over $k$ and $Y$ is a fibered category over $k'$, the Weil restriction $\on{R}_{k'/k}Y$ is a fibered category over $k$ with an equivalence of categories

 functorial in $X$ and $Y$.
 We can construct $\on{R}_{k'/k}Y$ as the fibered product $\aff/k\times_{\aff/k'}Y$.
-When $Y$ is represented by a scheme, $\on{R}_{k'/k}Y$ is represented by its Weil restriction which is a scheme, too.
+When $Y$ is represented by a quasi-projective scheme, $\on{R}_{k'/k}Y$ is represented a scheme, too.
 If $Y$ is represented by a finite stack and $k'/k$ is separable, then $\on{R}_{k'/k}Y$ is represented by a finite stack too, see \cite[Lemma 6.2]{bv15}.

 \begin{lemma} Let $k'/k$ be a finite, separable extension, and $Y$ a finite étale stack over $k'$.
 Then $\on{R}_{k'/k}Y$ is a finite étale stack over $k$, too. \begin{proof} In the proof of \cite[Lemma 6.2]{bv15}, from a finite groupoid presentation $R\rightrightarrows U$ of $Y$ they construct a finite groupoid presentation $R'\rightrightarrows U'$ of $\on{R}_{k'/k}Y$.
 Following their construction, it is immediate to check that if $R\rightrightarrows U$ is étale, $R'\rightrightarrows U'$ is étale too. \end{proof} \end{lemma}